-MUDRA Loan is offered by Government of India under the Pradhan Mantri Mudra Yojana (PMMY).
+MUDRA Loan is offered by the Government of India under the Pradhan Mantri Mudra Yojana (PMMY).
 MUDRA stands for Micro Units Development & Refinance Agency Ltd. Under this scheme, borrowers can avail of business loans ranging between Rs.
 50,000 and Rs.
 10 Lakhs under three categories, i.e. Sishu, Kishor, and Tarun.

 MUDRA is not a lending institution by itself.
 It is a scheme that is provided to the people of India through partner banks and non-banking financial companies (NBFCs).
 The loan is designed to provide financial support using the best possible standards and global practices.
 The goal of these loans is to aid social and economic development by providing an easy option to obtain financing for various sectors, including manufacturing, retail, service, and allied agricultural activities.
 These loans are provided to small and micro enterprises that are non-agricultural and non-corporate in nature.